-Russia’s latest serialization regulations give pharma companies until 2020 for complete unit and batch level traceability.
-Originally the law – Federal Law No. 425-FZ – was to be complied with by 2019, but was pushed back by a year.
-While this extra year is certainly helpful to pharma companies, given the complexity of Russia serialization requirements, it still may not be enough time for pharma to prepare.
+Russia’s latest serialization regulations give pharma companies until 2020 for complete unit- and batch-level traceability.
+Originally, companies had to comply with Federal Law No. 425-FZ by 2019, but that deadline was pushed back 1 year.
+While this extra time will be helpful to pharma companies, given the complexity of Russia serialization requirements, it still may not be enough for pharma to prepare.

-Like the EU FMD or the US DSCSA, Russia serialization requires a 2D barcode on all individual units, with a GTIN, serial number, batch number, expiration date.
-However, Russia serialization also requires a Foreign Economic Activity Common Nomenclature (FEACN) code encoded on all 2D barcodes.
+Like the EU Falsified Medicines Directive (FMD) or the U.S. Drug Supply Chain Security Act (DSCSA), Russia serialization requires a 2D barcode on all individual units, with a GTIN, serial number, batch number, and expiration date.
+However, Russia also requires a Foreign Economic Activity Common Nomenclature (FEACN) code encoded on all 2D barcodes.

-Aggregation will require individual members of the supply chain to report every change in individual batches.
-Reports must be produced around each individual change made to a batch and each member of the supply chain must report how much of the batch is left together, and where the removed units went.
+Aggregation will require members of the supply chain to report every change in individual batches.
+Reports must be produced around each change made to a batch, and supply chain actors must report how much of the batch is left together and where the removed units went.

-Manufacturers shoulder most of the reporting responsibility under Russia serialization requirements, and foreign manufacturers have an even more rigorous set of requirements.
-Foreign manufactures can expect to have to report up to 36 different compliance events – for reference, the FMD only has a maximum 7 compliance events.
+Manufacturers shoulder most of the reporting responsibility under Russia serialization requirements.
+Foreign manufacturers have an even more rigorous set of requirements, and can expect to have to report up to 36 different compliance events.
+As a comparison, the FMD has a maximum of seven compliance events.

 Much like the FMD, Russia serialization will be centralized through a database called the Federal State Information System for Monitoring Drug Circulation (FSIS MDC).
-Manufacturers will be expected to onboard with the FSIS MDC and report all serial numbers and batch numbers to the centralized system.
+Manufacturers will be expected to onboard with the FSIS MDC and report all serial numbers and batch numbers to it.

-Finally, there are cryptography requirements in the system, and for the codes, that are unique to Russia.
+Last, there are cryptography requirements that are unique to Russia.

-While all prescription and OTC serialization and traceability are required by 2020, Russia also holds two lists of crucial and expensive medicines that require serialization before the 2020 deadline.
-The first are medications used to treat a list of diseases, including hemophilia, cystic fibrosis, and multiple sclerosis, which are rare and expensive to treat.
+Although serialization and traceability are required for prescription and OTC drugs by 2020, Russia has two lists of crucial and expensive medicines that require serialization before then.
+The first are medications used to treat a list rare and expensive-to-treat diseases, such as hemophilia, cystic fibrosis, and multiple sclerosis.
 The second includes medications considered vital and essential.
-Both require serialization long by 2019.
+Both potentially require serialization before 2019.

 Russia’s complex serialization and traceability regulations will be a challenge for all pharma companies.
-Manufacturers need to act now to be compliant by the January 1, 2020 deadline.
-Unlike regulations in other parts of the world, Russia requires the complete serialization and traceability of OTC medications.
-Manufacturers who produce OTC medications need to make sure that their manufacturing lines are ready.
+Manufacturers need to act now to be compliant by the January 1, 2020, deadline.
+Unlike other countries’ regulations, Russia requires the complete serialization and traceability of OTC medications.
+Manufacturers who produce OTC medications need to make sure that their lines are ready.
 Companies who have yet to start converting their lines need to start now.

-Under Russia serialization requirements there will not only be more compliance events, but there is also a heavy emphasis on aggregation.
-Batches will be serialized just as individual units are with multiple compliance events around aggregation and disaggregation.
+Furthermore, there will not only be more compliance events, but there will be a heavy emphasis on aggregation.
+Batches will be serialized just as individual units are, with multiple compliance events around aggregation and disaggregation.